Elliptic butterflies: Elliptic LWE cryptography

 \begin{theorem} Under the Short-Elliptic-LWE assumption, the encryption scheme defined in Figure~\ref{fig:ell-pke} is CPA-secure. \end{theorem}

 The correctness follows from the equation

 Since the error term remains small for appropriate parameter choices, decryption succeeds with high probability.
-Security in the chosen-plaintext attack (CPA) model follows directly from the decisional LWE assumption.
+CPA-security follows directly from the decisional LWE assumption.
 The vector $\vec{w}$ is indistinguishable from a random vector, which makes $\vec{c}_1$ and $\langle \vec{r},\, \vec{w}\rangle + e_2$ two LWE instances, each indistinguishable from uniform, thereby perfectly hiding the message.

 In terms of complexity, applying $\phi_{\vec{a}}$ requires $\mathcal{Q}\, d \log(d)$ operations in $\mathbb{Z}/q\mathbb{Z}$, using the algorithms described in Section~\ref{sec:redu}.
 By Tellegen’s principle, applying the transpose map $\,^{\mathrm{t}}\phi_{\vec{a}}$ has the same asymptotic complexity~\cite{KKDB1988,BLS2003}.
 More generally, all steps can be carried out within this time bound.
 The sizes of the keys and ciphertexts are $O(d)$ bits.